davideastmond/newsaggregator/readme.md

 ### Requirements

 - This app uses [!NewsAPI](https://newsapi.org/) to grab news articles.
 You'll need to obtain your own API key for their service.
+Once obtained, include the key in your `.env` file

 ### How to Use